mileweb/docs-content-hdt/docs/portal/accessing-portal/forgot-password.md

 3. Click the **Submit** button.

-The ECP will send you an email message with a verification code to enter to reset your password.
+The HDT will send you an email message with a verification code to enter to reset your password.

 **Note**: Occasionally, an email application may misidentify the message as spam.
 If you do not see the message in your Inbox, check your junk or spam folder.